ials/seminario2/README.md

 ### Semana 5 - Septiembre 21 -  Septiembre 25

-- Students send the first chapter via e-mail  using the template provided by the lecturer
+- Students send the first chapter via e-mail *before 23 September at 11:59 pm* using the template provided by the lecturer
 - All students **present** the first chapter of the Master Thesis (*no more than 8 slides*)
 - Students respond to  first chapter's feedback
 - Students plan second iteration of first chapter